rohitdhiman1/quant-view/README.md

 **Q: Why can't I select percentage and absolute metrics together?**
 A: Different Y-axis scales (% vs $ vs Index) make comparison difficult.
 The UI enforces mutual exclusion for clearer visualization.

+**Q: How do I select multiple years?**
+A: Click on any year chip to add it to your selection.
+You can select multiple years to compare trends across time.
+Note that month selection is automatically disabled when multiple years are selected.

 **Q: How do I select multiple months?**
-A: Click individual months in the grid.
-The UI automatically creates ranges for consecutive selections (up to 6 months).
+A: Month selection is available only when a single year is selected.
+Click individual months in the grid, and the UI automatically creates ranges for consecutive selections (up to 6 months).

+**Q: Why can't I select months when multiple years are selected?**
+A: When viewing multiple years, month-level filtering is disabled to provide a clearer year-over-year comparison.
+Select a single year to enable month filtering for granular analysis.

 **Q: What's the yield curve spread?**
 A: The difference between 10-Year and 2-Year Treasury yields.
 A negative spread often signals recession risk.